 Unfortunately, due to the close interconnectedness of the global economic system, a recession in one country often occurs at the same time as recessions in other countries (especially close trading partners), with the implication that any improvement in net exports for one country often comes with a deterioration in exports for other countries at just the wrong time in the economic cycle.

-In years past, the temptation to cause the domestic currency to weaken, either by an outright devaluation (applicable to fixed exchange rate systems) or a depreciation (applicable to floating exchange rate systems) in order to make exports more competitive, would often lead to a sort international trade war with competing countries each trying to undercut one another so as to boost their own economy at the expense of the other.
+In years past, the temptation to boost an economy out of a recession by causing the domestic currency to weaken (either by an outright devaluation or a steady depreciation) in order to make exports more competitive, would often lead to a sort international trade war with competing countries each trying to undercut one another so as to boost their own economy at the expense of the other.

-As consumers would switch some of their spending towards the now cheaper imported goods, the demand for domestically produced alternatives would fall and thereby ease inflationary pressures.
-Conversely, the increase in aggregate demand for foreign goods would add to the inflationary pressures in foreign economies, and thereby cause another type of beggar-thy-neighbor trade war.
+With consumers switching some of their spending towards the now cheaper imported goods (after an exchange rate appreciation), the demand for domestically produced alternatives would fall and thereby ease inflationary pressures.
+Conversely, the increase in aggregate demand for foreign goods would add to the inflationary pressures in foreign economies, and thereby cause another problem i.e., imported inflation (click the link for details).

-The long period of low stable inflation from the early 1990s to the early 2020s, as well as the increased global economic cooperation during that period, has greatly reduced the use of beggar-thy-neighbor policies.
-However, in the 2020s with inflation once again causing economic carnage, it remains to be seen whether or not international trade wars (and perhaps hot wars too) will be avoided as countries compete for access to affordable resources.
+The long period of low stable inflation from the early 1990s to the early 2020s, as well as the increased global economic cooperation during that period, has greatly reduced the use of export manipulation policies.

 The net exports formula is simply value of exports once imports have been deducted: